ALI7861111/Sentiment-Analysis/README.md

 ## Getting Started

-Clone this repository.
+1.Clone this repository.

-Download the dataset from the provided Kaggle link.
+2.Download the dataset from the provided Kaggle link.

-Install the necessary libraries, especially nlpaug.
+3.Install the necessary libraries, especially nlpaug.

-Run the preprocessing and feature engineering scripts.
+4.Run the preprocessing and feature engineering scripts in jupyter notebook.

-Train and evaluate the model using the provided scripts.
+5.Train and evaluate the model using the provided scripts.

-Contributors
+## Contributors

 Ali Arslan

 ## License